Don't presume that all diesels are bad. The latest types, for reasons listed, can be much cleaner and safer

 The lower compression ratios of petrol engines have traditionally resulted in their production of considerably less NOx than diesels from combustion.
 Neither in the past have they had the diesel’s exhaust ash problem, requiring a particulate filter.
 But the situation could be about to change.
 The rise of more frugal, harder-working, smaller-capacity turbocharged petrol engines – with higher resultant compression ratios – is likely to mean they will also make more NOx.
 There are also strong indications that they may produce finer particulates that may be harmful and may need filters of their own.
 Research continues…

-Before he left office, London’s previous mayor, Boris Johnson, also proposed a 2020 clean air directive that would penalise pre-EU6 (2014) diesels and pre-EU4 (2005) petrol cars by charging their drivers £12 on top of the regular daily congestion charge to penetrate London’s congestion zone.
+Before he left office, London’s previous mayor, Boris Johnson, also proposed a 2020 clean air directive that would penalise pre-EU6 (2014) diesels and pre-EU4 (2005) petrol cars by charging their drivers £12 on top of the regular daily congestion charge to enter London’s congestion zone.
 Latest indications are that Khan’s administration will keep the idea but bring it forward by a year.
 The writing seems to be on the wall for old diesels.
 Those who need older cars for inner London will do better owning petrol models.

 What should the concerned private car owner do about diesel ownership?
 First, say the experts, consider the kind of driving you do.
 If you have a healthy early diesel and never drive in urban areas, it’s no crime to keep it.
 You won’t be contributing to urban pollution, the urgent problem.